azelenets/finicity-ruby/README.md

 Using the `customer_id` you just got after you add the customer.

     Finicity::Client.scope(customer_id).delete

+#### Refresh customer accounts (non-interactive)
+Tells finicity to go and fetch transactions.
+If there is a problem due to credentials or MFA, it will fail with a specific status code.
+See [aggregation codes](https://community.finicity.com/s/article/201750879-Error-and-Aggregation-Status-Codes).

+    Finicity::Client.scope(customer_id).customer.refresh

 ### 3. Accounts
 #### Discover and add all accounts
 To discover & add the accounts into your customer, you've to authenticate it using the `institution#login_credentials`.